 This medicine is taken by mouth.

-If you need to take an antacid tablet for indigestion, leave a gap of at least one hour before or after taking cefaclor.
+If you need to take an antacid tablet for indigestion, take it at least one hour before or after taking cefaclor.

 When to take it